IgniteUI/igniteui-docfx/en/components/toggle.md

 #### Automatic toggle actions

 In order to prevent this invocation of these methods there is a directive which has `onClick` handler and changes the state to the toggle we are referred to.
-So let's deep in.
+So let's dive in.
 Firstly we have to import the **IgxToggleActionModule** in our **app.module.ts**

 ```typescript
 // app.module.ts